 Staff, trainees and contractors meet regularly as well to share ideas, provide feedback to one another and work to ensure we are practicing at the highest level possible.

 Beyond these trainings, CAPS has annual speakers and consultants.
 This provides us with opportunities to work closely with outside therapists and consultants on a variety of specialized topics.
-For example, Anton Hart will be coming in February of 2021 to talk about "radical openness."
+For example, Anton Hart presented to CAPS staff on February 17th and 22nd on "radical openness.”
+CAPS staff and trainees also attended (on 2/19/21) a training entitled “Addressing anti-blackness in psychotherapy: Implications for practice and advocacy" with Dr. Daniel Jose Gaztambide.

 Past speakers have included: